Vocational Nursing Frequently Asked Questions

 When is the application due date and when will I know if I am accepted?

-Applications for the Vocational Nursing Program starting in Spring will be open August 1st through October 1st.
-These applicants will be notified by email no later than December 1st as to their application status (Accepted, Contingent, or Not Qualified).
+Applications for the Vocational Nursing Program starting in Spring opens August 1st through October 15th.
+These applicants will be notified by email 10 weeks after the application portal closes as to their application status (Accepted or Not Qualified).

-Applications for the Vocational Nursing Program starting in the Fall will be open March 1st through May 1st.
-These applicants will be notified by email no later than July 1st as to their application status (Accepted, Contingent, or Not Qualified).
+Applications for the Vocational Nursing Program starting in the Fall opens from March 1st through May 15th These applicants will be notified by email 10 weeks after the application portal closes as to their application status (Accepted or Not Qualified).

 When do classes start?
 How many days a week are we in class and clinical?
-Is each semester different from each other?
+Is each semester different from the other?

 How much does your program cost?
 Is there financial aid and/or scholarships available?